10 Immediate Fails to Avoid in Your K53 Driving Test in South Africa

 5. Inconsistent Use of Indicators

-Failing to use your indicators properly is another mistake that could cost you.
+Indicators communicate your intentions.
+Skipping them confuses others.
 Indicators are essential for communicating with other drivers on the road.
 Whether you are turning, changing lanes, or stopping, failing to indicate can confuse other road users and lead to accidents.

 How to avoid this: